crate/crate/README.rst

 That is certainly not all Crate Data offers to you.
 Take a look at the documentation found under the ``docs`` directory or visit `https://docs.crate.io/current/ <https://docs.crate.io/current/>`_.
-If you already installed Crate Data you can also use the documentation it was shipped with available via `http://localhost:4200/_plugin/docs/ <http://localhost:4200/_plugin/docs/>`_.
+If you already installed Crate Data you can also use the documentation that was shipped with it and is available via `http://localhost:4200/_plugin/docs/ <http://localhost:4200/_plugin/docs/>`_.

 Managing data